Crosswalkersam/ASCATdenoise/README.md

 Then you just have to run the script.
 That's it.
 All results will be saved in the same directory.

 # How it works
-The script first calculates the average pixel-brightness of each column by summing all values up and dividing by the height.
+The script first calculates the average pixel-brightness of each column by adding all values up and dividing by the height.
 After we did this, we can see the average brightness of each column in the `noisepattern.png` file created by the script.
-We then substract this noisepattern from every row and normalize the result and get `ASCAT_denoised.png`.
+We then substract this noisepattern from every row, normalize the result and get `ASCAT_denoised.png`.
 As an optional 4th step, the script uses matplotlib.pyplot to colorize the image.
 ![How_it_works](https://user-images.githubusercontent.com/50832240/162627473-8ec708cb-8985-4a3c-87aa-44c9d4116392.png)

 # Limits
 Currently, each channel has to be treated seperately.
-The script is still WIP and not able to do batch-proccessing.
+The script is still WIP and unable to do batch-proccessing.
 The algorithm can theoretically handle the `ASCAT-ALL.png` image created by [satDump](https://github.com/altillimity/SatDump), but the result for single-channel proccessing is better.
 Since this uses the average over each row, higher images should give a better result.